Jaeuk1211/Seed-jumper/README.md

 ### Brief description

- > Seed jumpoer is a posture recognition jump rope program using CV libraries.
+ > Seed jumper is a posture recognition jump rope program using CV libraries.
 In the linked app, you can monitor your exercise status, acquire seeds or plants as a reward for exercise, and decorate your personal garden with the acquired content.

 ### Advisor :
  > Prof. Oh Youngmin